JoshBirnbaum/distributed-methodology/Retrospectives.md

 1. *Discuss*: Choose the top few (2&ndash;3) items based on votes and open the floor for discussion.
     When there is an action item, ask for a champion.
-If there is consensus and a champion, then document both on the fourth column of Trello.
+If there is consensus and a champion, then document both on the fourth column of the whiteboard.

 1. *Close*: Conclude the meeting with a quick meta-retrospective.
 Ask the team about the retrospective itself: what was good, what was bad,